 Neuroscience research shows the importance of continued rehabilitation is clearer than ever before!

-Survivors are capable of improvement in quality of life for many years after their medical treatments have ended.
-Research has concluded that the brain has an amazing capacity to rehabilitate after an injury.
-This neuroplasticity means the brain can change both in physical structure and in functional organization.
+Brain injury survivors are capable of improvement in quality of life for many years after medical treatment has ended thanks to neuroplasticity, the brain’s amazing capacity to heal and change in physical structure and functional organization.
 For this to take place, the brain needs to be actively engaged and challenged.
 The process of rehabilitation can take months or even years to reach its potential.
-On the continuum of care, this is where Schurig Center plays a vital role by providing long-term, affordable rehabilitative services.
+On the continuum of care, this is where our Center plays a vital role by providing long-term, affordable rehabilitative services after health insurance coverage has ended.